This Slick $100 Sous Vide Lets Anyone Cook Like a Modernist Chef for Cheap

-The food might taste great, but fancy restaurants generally use tricks to prepare food perfectly with surprisingly little effort.
+The food might taste great, but fancy restaurants generally use tricks to prepare meals perfectly with surprisingly little effort.
 Perhaps the most storied of these devices is the sous vide, a glorified immersion heater that keeps water at a precise temperature in order to evenly cook foods, usually meats in vacuum-sealed bags.
 Sous vides for home use have been available to consumers for a few years now, but the Anova Precision Cooker Nano feels like the logical endpoint in the evolution of these devices.
 A sous vide is no longer an expensive or alien-looking device for cooking nerds.
 It’s just another affordable tool you’d expect to see in a home cook’s kitchen.

 The Nano has been present in my own evolution from hack to home cook—even though I didn’t possess the device until this month.
-When I first heard about the slick $100 cooker way back in June 2017, I was immediately intrigued by the low price and slick design.
+When I first heard about the $100 cooker way back in June 2017, I was immediately intrigued by the low price and slick design.
 I was enamored with food science, but was also a crappy cook who had never tried precision cooking, the practice of using modern, scientific techniques to prepare food optimally.
 I didn’t have the courage to try the methods before, but unlike previous sous vides I’d seen, the Nano seemed more approachable.

 Despite the announcement, it turned out that the Nano wasn’t quite as ready as Anova hoped, and it ended up taking more than a year before I had the device.
 After I got sick of waiting for the company to send me a review unit, my editors suggested I try out their older models, the Anova Bluetooth+WiFi and the Anova One, in order to get the hang of cooking sous vide before trying out the Nano.
 I also acquired a copy of the Modernist Cuisine at Home cookbook, an Instant Pot, a bunch of chemicals, and devoted an entire week to only eating food I prepared with these new techniques.